rbrito/avr-evtd/README.md

 # Usage

-The avr-evtd daemon is aimed at the Buffalo series of Linkstation and Kurobox.
-This replaces the existing ppc_uartd daemon.
+The `avr-evtd` daemon is aimed at the Buffalo series of Linkstation and Kurobox.
+This replaces the existing `ppc_uartd` daemon.
 The daemon configures the AVR and provides the necessary 'keep-alives' to the AVR watchdog timer.

-The daemon also checks that the /mnt and / filesystems are within scope (disk space remaining) and also monitors the power button and the 'red' reset button.
-These button events are turned into requests into the EventScript.
+The daemon also checks that the `/mnt` and `/` filesystems are within scope (disk space remaining) and also monitors the power button and the 'red' reset button.
+These button events are turned into requests into the `EventScript`.
 This allows a user to control what occurs (system wise) when an event is received.
 The same script is also used by the timer shutdown process.